Navigation

 You know an email address is invalid, but you want more granularity.
 AtData’s verification codes provide the specific reason why we applied the corresponding verification status.

-Get our list of 33+ unique verification codes, and below is additional information on how to interpret them.
+View our API Docs to see our list of unique verification codes, and below is additional information on how to interpret them.

 Invalid – Codes 400 to 420 – Mailbox errors